Introducing INTERACT: Watch our video on Youtube...

 Over the course of INTERACT we will develop a range of web-based material and run community-based projects.
 An initial survey of user needs suggested that providing resources such as photos and videos is a good place to start, so we have developed a photo gallery.
 We're now building an online Arctic glossary, resources relating to citizen science and you can follow INTERACT using the range of social media sites listed on the right.

-Contacts for INTERACT outreach work
+Contact for INTERACT outreach work